OUDSL/arcgisstorymaps/index.md

 ### Building Your Story Map Journal

 The Story Map Journal interface is divided into a "Main Stage" and a "Side Panel".
 First select what you want your audience to see on the Main Stage.
-This is most often (and probably the intention of ArcGIS) a map, but you are allow to make it an image, video, or web page as well.
+This is most often (and probably the intention of ArcGIS) a map, but you are allowed to make it an image, video, or web page as well.

 * In the "Select or create a map" dropdown menu, select the map of Lynchburg, VA crime incidents we created earlier, by the name you assigned your map.